Planning a USA Southwest road trip?

 YOSEMITE NATIONAL PARK

-Yosemite is always open and you’ll have to pay a $35 entrance fee per vehicle and that is valid for 7 days unless you purchase the annual National Parks Pass ahead of time.
+Yosemite is always open and you’ll have to pay a $35 entrance fee per vehicle which is valid for 7 days unless you purchase the annual National Parks Pass ahead of time.

 Once in Yosemite, there are a few things you can do and I recommend spending three days inside the park to see the most impressive sites, which are: